DottorBooom/Introduction_to_AI_Project1/README.md

 # Introduction_to_AI_Project1

-\n Repository dedicated to the first project of 'Introduction to AI.'
-Please refer to the following link for all the original files: https://github.com/nickplas/Introduction-to-AI-Project1.
+Repository dedicated to the first project of 'Introduction to AI.'
+Please refer to the following link for all the original files: https://github.com/nickplas/Introduction-to-AI-Project1<br /><br />
-\n Every major update will be followed by a description of what has been modified.
+Every major update will be followed by a description of what has been modified.<br />